 Blade Server Pros

-• Low energy spend: Instead of powering and cooling multiple server, the chassis supplies power to multiple blade servers.
+- Low energy spend: Instead of powering and cooling multiple servers in separate racks, the chassis supplies power to multiple blade servers.
 This reduces energy spend.

-• Availability: Centralized monitoring and maintenance, load balancing, and clustered failover are simplified in the blade server environment.
+- Availability: The blade server environment simplifies centralized monitoring and maintenance, load balancing, and clustered failover.
 Hot swapping also helps to increase system availability.